Michalbeblocinski/mobitronic/README.md

 cd mobitronic
 3. Install the required dependencies: npm install
-4. Compile SCSS to CSS:
+4. Install node-sass to compile scss: npm install -g node-sass
-npm run scss
+5. Run the build of the .scss file to .css: node-sass styles.scss styles.css
-5. Open the index.html file in your browser to view the "Under Construction" page.
+6. Open the index.html file in your browser to view the "Under Construction" page.